Abstract

 The development of computer technology and Internet make the comparable corpus-based approach accessible.
 In the corpus-based approach, two subcorpora are to be constructed:

-Subcorpus A—C-E translation done by Chinese translators;
+Subcorpus AC-E translation done by Chinese translators;

-Subcorpus B—English texts on the same subject written by native English speakers.
+Subcorpus BEnglish texts on the same subject written by native English speakers.

-First, since computers are widely used in translators' everyday work, electronic translation texts are available, which enables the construction of Subcorpus A. Second, the Internet provides a huge archive of texts written by native English speakers, storing the most recently updated language and information on various subjects and making the construction of Subcorpus B easier than ever before.
+Since equivalents can be easily extracted from aligned parallel corpora, they are extensively used in translation practice. | First, since computers are widely used in translators' everyday work, electronic translation texts are available, which enables the construction of Subcorpus A. Second, the Internet provides a huge archive of texts written by native English speakers, storing the most recently updated language and information on various subjects and making the construction of Subcorpus B easier than ever before.
 Third, the advancement of software engineering offers tools to process the corpus.
 Customizable corpus analysis software is produced to meet different research and study needs.
 Wordsmith (Scott 1996), MonoConc (Barlow 1999) and AntConc (Laurence Anthony 2007) are the most common corpus analysis software packages and are widely used in the fields of literature, pedagogy, linguistics and translation studies.
 Machine-readable texts and computer programs make quantitative language study possible, offering new approaches to improve the quality of translation.

 This paper aims to examine how comparable corpora can be used to enhance the quality of the Chinese-English translations done by non-native English-speaking translators.
 To illustrate the point, comparable corpora comprising original English texts and translated texts into English on the subject of City Introduction are constructed and the question of how they can help translators who are translating out of their native language to use idiomatic expressions is examined.